 Browse English courses and descriptions in the Academic Calendar.

-Here are more details about Year 1 and Year 2 English courses specific to the current year.
+Here are more details about English courses for the current academic year, including topics and reading lists.

 Detailed information on the English program can be found in the Okanagan Academic Calendar, a comprehensive guide to all programs, courses, services, and academic policies at The University of British Columbia: